cocos/cocos-docs/en/editor/publish/native-options.md

 ### Via IDE

-Click the **folder icon** button in the lower left corner of the **build task**, and the build release path will be opened in the file manager of the operating system.
+Click the **folder icon** button in the lower left corner of the **build task**, and the build path will be opened in the file manager of the operating system.
 In this path, the `proj` under the `build` directory contains The currently built native platform project.

 Next, open these generated native projects using the IDE corresponding to the native platform (e.g.: Xcode, Android Studio, Visual Studio) and make further operations like compilation, preview and release.